How to Plan a Trip to Spain

 : This small region's large network of trails make it the perfect location for hiking or touring by car, with Altamira Caves topping most itineraries.

-: Topping nearly every Spain itinerary is Barcelona, city of magnificent Gaudi architecture, ancient streets and squares, and beachside tapas bars.
-Madrid
+- Barcelona: Topping nearly every Spain itinerary is Barcelona, city of magnificent Gaudi architecture, ancient streets and squares, and beachside tapas bars.

-: Spain's capital and largest city, Madrid boasts the nation's best in the form of its eclectic residents, a diverse culinary scene for every budget, and some of the finest museums and galleries in all of Europe.
-Seville
+- Madrid: Spain's capital and largest city, Madrid boasts the nation's best in the form of its eclectic residents, a diverse culinary scene for every budget, and some of the finest museums and galleries in all of Europe.

-: The center of southern Spain, Seville features a Moorish flair with stunning architecture and ambiance, and continues to celebrate the art of eating tapas and dancing to flamenco on a daily basis.
-Granada
+- Seville: The center of southern Spain, Seville features a Moorish flair with stunning architecture and ambiance, and continues to celebrate the art of eating tapas and dancing to flamenco on a daily basis.

-: Featuring a striking mix of Gothic and contemporary architecture, Bilbao is Basque Country's artistic center.
-Zaragoza
+- Bilbao: Featuring a striking mix of Gothic and contemporary architecture, Bilbao is Basque Country's artistic center.

 Things to Do in Spain